ToshioCP/Gtk4-tutorial/gfm/sec20.md

 - 6-7: When you define a new object, you need to write these two lines.
 Refer to [Section 7](sec7.md).
 - 9-10: `tfe_pref_new` generates a new TfePref object.
-It has a parameter which the object use as a transient parent to show the dialog.
+It has a parameter which the object uses as a transient parent to show the dialog.

 ~~~C
  1 #include "tfepref.h"